stolksdorf/nomic-base/README.md

 # how to play

 All you need is a github account.
-All rules will always be recorded in the [rules.md] and all scores/players/reosurces and turn order will be recorded in the [players.md].
+All rules will always be recorded in the [rules.md](./rules.md) and all information about players and resources will be recorded in the [players.md](./players.md).

 ### propose a rule change